PhilaNgcamu/learning-uiux/README.md

 - Who do we compete against?
 Think about what the user would want to see.
 You may start by emulating designs that fit to your designs.
 - Understand what the competitor is doing and how thy are doing it.
 - What kind of impact do we want to make?

+- In essence: Formulate the questions and critically think.
+Understand why you are designing the app/design and how will the target market respond to it.